Revisiting the Theory of Photocurrent in Solar Cells: Theory

 and

-At this point, the I-V curves under dark conditions and under illumination must intersect.
-Since $V^*$ and $I^*$ are generally positive, the intersection point typically lies in the first quadrant of the I-V characteristics.
-However, no experimental observation of such an intersection point has been reported to date.
+It is noteworthy that both $V^*$ and $I^*$ are independent of $G$.
+This implies that they remain constant under any illumination intensity.
+Since $V^*$ and $I^*$ are generally positive, the intersection point typically lies in the first quadrant of the I-V characteristics, as shown in Figure \ref{fig1}.

 Figures \ref{fig2} (c)-(e) illustrate the electron concentration distribution in the conduction band for $V = 0$, $V = V_{OC}$, and $V = V^*$, respectively.
 The spatial derivative of the carrier concentration at $x_p$ determines the diffusion current of electrons across the p-n junction.
 Figure \ref{fig2} (c) illustrates the short-circuit condition, where $dn_p/dx|_{x=x_p} =0$ under dark conditions, and $dn'_p/dx|_{x=x_p} \neq 0$ under illumination.
 Figure \ref{fig2} (d) illustrates the open-circuit condition in which $dn_p /dx|_{x=x_p} \neq 0$ and $dn'_p/dx|_{x=x_p} = 0$.
-At the intersection point shown in Figure \ref{fig2} (e), the spatial derivative of the electron concentration under dark and illuminated conditions become equal at $x_p$, such that $dn_p/dx|_{x=x_p} = dn'_p/dx|_{x=x_p}$.
+At the intersection point shown in Figure \ref{fig2} (e), the spatial derivatives of the electron concentration under dark and illuminated conditions become equal at $x_p$, such that $dn_p/dx|_{x=x_p} = dn'_p/dx|_{x=x_p}$.
 Since the diffusion current is therefore identical in both cases, the resulting photocurrent of electrons becomes zero.
 A similar situation applies to holes in the valence band.
 Even if the intersection points for electrons and holes differ, there must exist a unique point at which the total current becomes independent of the excess carrier concentrations.

-To validate the improved photocurrent expression described by Equation (\ref{I_ph2}), we experimentally identified the intersection point between the I–V curves under dark and illuminated conditions using lock-in photovoltaic measurements on a commercial crystalline silicon solar cell.
-Consistent with the theoretical prediction illustrated in Figure \ref{fig1}, an intersection point was observed in the first quadrant of the I–V characteristics.
+Our theoretical analysis indicates that the photocurrent inherently consists of two components: the well-known conventional constant photocurrent and a voltage-dependent backward photocurrent.
+Under illumination, incident photons excite both minority and majority carriers.
+The photoexcited majority carriers diffuse into minority carrier regions, while the photoexcited minority carriers diffuse into majority carrier regions.
+The former constitutes the conventional photocurrent, whereas the latter corresponds to the backward photocurrent.
+The built-in potential serves to suppress the diffusion of photoexcited majority carriers across the p-n junction, while leaving the diffusion of photoexcited minority carriers unaffected.
+This asymmetry is essential for charge separation.